-When restoring a plantation, the land manager can either clearcut the timber and begin as in the previous example.
+When restoring a plantation, the land manager can either clearcut the timber, prepares the site, and plants trees.
 Otherwise, gap-phase regeneration is possible through selective timber harvests.
-This involves replanting the desired overstory species in small openings within the current structure of the woodland.
+This involves replanting the desired overstory species in small openings within the current structure of the forest.
 The benefit is a slow progression of restoration instead of starting from primary succession.